meilisearch/meilisearch/README.md

 <p align="center">a concurrent indexer combined with fast and relevant search algorithms</p>

+---

+DO NOT CONTRIBUTE TO THIS REPOSITORY ANYMORE, IT WILL BE ARCHIVED SOON.
+ONLY MEILI TEAM IS ALLOWED TO CONTRIBUTE.

+The content of this repository is now available in the [Meilisearch repository](https://github.com/meilisearch/meilisearch) in the workspace `milli`.

+---

 ## Introduction

 This repository contains the core engine used in [Meilisearch].